Notion + Google Analytics: A Content Calendar with Live Metrics (2026)

 Click Start Sync.
 The initial sync runs in seconds.

+This is the step that gets Google Analytics data moving toward Notion.
 Use whichever connector you already have.
 Common picks:

 - Google Analytics 4: free GA4 sheets connector or Supermetrics